 The purpose of the mind sweep is to empty our short-term memory space and relieve us from constant stress and worry.
 And to do that, we need to process everything that we think about and spend mental energy on.

 As the first stage, David Allen recommends finding a quiet place where nobody will distract you, getting a bunch of paper sheets and dumping all your thoughts and ideas on them.
+Once you have mastered the technique, you will be able to enter your thoughts directly into the project management tool.
 It is important to avoid writing all points on a single sheet and keep a separate piece of paper for each project, as it will be easier to work through them later.

 This GTD methodology takes more than one step, and the next action is to capture all the top of mind stuff and write it down.
 Be careful about ideas that pop up that you’ve already written down somewhere.
 You may skip or write them down again, as there might be unfinished business with them.

 Here are a few questions to get you started: